Joon-Hwan-Hong/QLSC600D2_2025_M5A1/Report.md

 ### Data availability and accessibility
 - A table is provided which lists all the yeast strains used in the study, their genotype, and their source
+- For many of the method subsections, a link is provided to bio-protocol where one can contact the author to request further details about the respective protocol of the particular method.
+- All source datafiles are availabel on zenodo and a link is provided in the paper.

 ### Quality of experimental design
 - Performed dilution assay of Rad52 (molecule of interest) fused to different fluorophores that they used along with wild type and Rad52 null cells to validate the functionality of Rad52 is not changed with the addition of the fluorophores.